CheongLoic/ECE-NodeJS-Lab-2019/Final-Project-NodeJS/README.md

 - username : loic ; password : 123456
 - username : chirag ; password : 123456

-Don't hesitate to play with the UI (User Interface).
+NB: Don't hesitate to play with the UI (User Interface).
 Enter a wrong username or password to display an error message in the front
+Moreover don't forget to use `npm run populate`, otherwise these ceredentials won't work

 ## List of routes